 More than half of America’s dogs can be classified as overweight.
-While having a few extra pounds is not an immediate death sentence for your dog, the fact is, overweight pets have a diminished quality of life, and are more susceptible to a host of health problems like diabetes, hypertension, and arthritis.
+While having a few extra pounds is not an immediate death sentence for your dog, the fact is, overweight pets have a diminished quality of life and are more susceptible to a host of health problems like diabetes, hypertension, and arthritis.

 Helping your dog maintain an appropriate weight can improve and extend your life together.
 These tips will help you help your dog trim down the healthy way.
 And of course, for safety’s sake, remember to consult a veterinarian before implementing a weight loss plan.

-4 Tips to Help Your Dog Lose Weight
+7 Simple Tips to Help Your Dog Lose Weight

-1. Cut back on kibble
+1. Cut back on calories

 Too many calories in + too little energy out = one rotund doggy!
 The first step to help your dog lose weight is reducing calorie intake.
 Chances are, your dog needs less food than you think.